-2 to continue to promote the adoption of measures necessary to ensure that indicators of community connectivity and ICT access and use are taken into account in regional and world meetings convened for the purpose of evaluating and following up the Geneva Plan of Action and Tunis Agenda, also considering the WSIS+10 Statement on the Implementation of WSIS Outcomes and the emergence of new challenges in achieving the development of an inclusive information society in the wider context of the Post-2015 Development Agenda;
+2 to continue to promote the adoption of measures necessary to ensure that telecommunication/ICT access, usage and skills indicators are taken into account in regional and world meetings convened for the purpose of evaluating and following up the Geneva Plan of Action and Tunis Agenda, as well as when implementing WSIS outcomes and addressing the emergence of new challenges in achieving the development of an inclusive information society in the wider context of the Post-2015 Development Agenda and SDGs up to 2030;

-3 to ensure that projects, while having highly different goals and scopes, take account of the data, indicators and indices for measuring ICTs for their comparative analysis and for measurement of their results, such as for example in the implementation of Resolution 17 (Rev. Dubai, 2014) of WTDC,
+3 to ensure that projects, while having highly different goals and scopes, take account of the data, indicators and indices for measuring telecommunications/ICTs for their comparative analysis and for measurement of their results, such as for example in the implementation of Resolution 17 (Rev. Buenos Aires, 2017) of WTDC, on implementation of and cooperation on regionally approved regional initiatives at the national, regional, interregional and global levels,

 instructs the Director of the Telecommunication Development Bureau

-1 to continue to promote the adoption of the ICT statistics developed by ITU based primarily on official data provided by Member States, and to publish them regularly;
+1 to continue to promote the collection of telecommunication/ICT statistics in the form of indicators developed by ITU, primarily on the basis of official data provided by Member States through interaction with contact persons/representatives of administrations, and to publish them regularly in accordance with Resolution 154 (Rev. Busan, 2014), on use of the six official languages of the Union on an equal footing;

-2 to promote the activities required to define and adopt new indicators, including e-application indicators, for the purpose of measuring the real impact of ICTs on countries' development;
+2 to promote the activities required to define and adopt new indicators, including e-application and ICT skills indicators, for the purpose of measuring the real impact of telecommunications/ICTs on countries' development, having particular regard to the digital economy and countries’ specific characteristics;

-3 to promote efforts to disseminate the internationally agreedICT methodologies and indicators;
+3 to promote efforts to disseminate the internationally agreed methodologies and internationally comparable indicators for statistical analysis in the field of telecommunications/ICTs, having regard to national contexts;

+4 to the extent possible, to ensure reliability, transparency and openness in the procedures used for processing the data supplied to ITU-D by Member States, in particular by making the current IDI and GCI calculation methodologies and their structures openly available in the statistical section of the ITU website in all six languages of the Union, including all algorithms, calculation formulae and sub-indices of the relevant index structures, as well as the source data received by ITU from Member States;

-4 in order to give full effect to Resolution 8 (Rev. Dubai, 2014), to maintain a group of experts on ICT indicators and statistics so that Member States develop existing indicators and systematically review their methodologies and definitions, commencing this review in accordance with Resolution 8 (Rev. Dubai, 2014), and, as appropriate, to formulate any other ICT indicators that may be required;
+5 in order to give full effect to Resolution 8 (Rev. Buenos Aires, 2017), to maintain expert groups on ICT indicators and statistics so that Member States can have a full say in the development of telecommunication/ICT indicators, including those in the IDI and GCI, and can systematically review and, where necessary, adapt their definitions, indicators and methodologies for the collection and processing of statistical data, carrying out any such review in accordance with Resolution 8 (Rev. Buenos Aires, 2017) and with this resolution;

-5 to continue to holdthe World Telecommunication/ICT Indicators Symposium and expert meetings, periodically, with participation by all Member States, Sector Members, experts on ICT indicators and statistics, and others interested in measuring ICTs and the information society;
+6 to continue to hold, on a regular basis, a global forum for discussing information-society measurement matters, in the form of the World Telecommunication/ICT Indicators Symposium and expert meetings, with participation by Member States, Sector Members and others interested in measuring telecommunications/ICTs and the information society;

+7 to hold, on a regular basis, regional seminars and training events for developing countries in order to raise the level of knowledge and skills in the collection and processing of ICT indicators;

-6 to give the necessary support for the implementation of Resolution 8 (Rev. Dubai, 2014), stress the importance of implementing the WSIS outcomes in relation to the indicators mentioned, and continue to avoid duplication in statistical work in this field;
+8 to give the necessary support for the implementation of Resolution 8 (Rev. Buenos Aires, 2017), in view of the importance of implementing the WSIS outcomes and SDGs in relation to the indicators mentioned, and continue to avoid duplication in statistical work in this field;